-No. Types of Accounts Criteria For Classification of Accounts As Impaired Date For Classification Date For Suspension 7 tooounto or Accounts Ac impaired Glassification Of Interest 1.
+No. Types of Accounts Criteria For Classification of Accounts As Impaired Date For Classification Date For Suspension Of Interest 1.
 Contra Losses When an account remains outstanding for 16 calendar days or more from the date of the Contra Transaction On the 16 th calendar day of the account becoming outstanding From the 16 th calendar day of the account becoming outstanding

-GUIDANCE IN то THE FINANCIAL REPORTING No. 12.04-002
+GUIDANCE IN RELATION REQUIREMENTS то THE FINANCIAL REPORTING No. 12.04-002

-2. Overdue Purchase Contracts When an account remains outstanding from T+5 Market Days onwards; ■ On T+5 Market Days From T+5 Market Days When a DF Account remains outstanding from T+9 Market Days onwards ■ On T+9 Market Days From T+9 Market Days 3.
-Margin Accounts When the Equity has fallen below 130% of the Outstanding Balance On the last day of each calendar month From the last day of each calendar month Key ' T Contract date Э
+2. Overdue Purchase Contracts When an account remains outstanding from T+5 Market Days onwards; On T+5 Market Days From T+5 Market Days When a DF Account remains outstanding from T+9 Market Days onwards On T+9 Market Days From T+9 Market Days 3.
+Margin Accounts When the Equity has fallen below 130% of the Outstanding Balance On the last day of each calendar month From the last day of each calendar month Key I Contract date 9

-(4) A Participating Organisation may consider the following guidelines to reverse the Interest-in-Suspense under the following circumstances:
+(4) A Participating Organisation may consider the following guidelines to reverse the Interestin- Suspense under the following circumstances: